 You can also connect the Zoom to your computer by connecting the USB cable.
 Ideal for broadcasting live on your radio station!
 Choose the Audio mode to record directly with the recording software.

 Don’t forget to connect your microphone before launching your broadcasting software.
-Once the software has started, go to the Input and Output settings (the 4th icon in StudioKing).
-In Input Devices choose H2n.
+Once the software has started, go to the Input and Output settings.
+Under Input Devices choose H2n.

 Top Tip: When making adjustments, make sure to choose 48KhZ for Mac.